 Phone Calls & Phone Usage Policy

 Phone calls that inmates are allowed to make from jail are with a pre-paid phone card or account, or are collect calls .
-Phone calls made in jail are a lot more costly than phone calls made at home.
+Phone calls made in jail are a lot more expensive than phone calls made at home.
 There are certain restrictions about when and how often you can use the phone, but you should keep in mind that a long line can form at the phones, because everyone wants to use the phone, too.
 If you are disciplined for an infraction, phone calls might get reduced or totally denied.

 The Thurston County Jail phone number is: 402-385-3018

 All mall sent to inmates has to be mailed using the US Postal Service.
 You cannot use any other type of mail or package delivery.
 You have to clearly write or type the prisoner’s name, inmate ID, and the address of the jail on the letter.
 Don’t send a package or box, envelope with padding, plastic bag, or an envelope containing metal parts.
 All mail is opened and inspected by the jail officers, and will get returned if deemed inappropriate.

 Use this address when sending a letter to someone incarcerated at Thurston County Jail:

 Pender, NE 68047

 Here is how you should address the letter:

 106 5Th St

 The Thurston County Jail inmate mail policy changes frequently, so review the official website before send a letter to someone in jail there.